10 Authentic Chinese Dishes from China's 8 Great Cuisines

 • Spicy Salted Duck

-Shandong dishes are known to be inspired by good quality and natural taste of food, and the number of details you may find in a single dish will surprise you!
-To know that you’re served a Shandong dish, Simply look for these seasoning essentials in any dish.
-Soup and scallions are important, and we must not overlook the importance of seafood.
-Finally, most Shandong dishes have a fresh, savoury, and moderately salty flavour.
+Shandong dishes are known to be inspired by the natural taste of ingredients, and the level of detail you’ll find in a single dish reflects the cuisine’s refined approach to cooking.
+To identify a Shandong dish, look for these seasoning essentials: soup and scallions are important, and seafood features prominently due to the coastal location.

 • Sweet and Sour Carp